Malloway00/AEON-Unity/README.md

 - **Responsible Stewardship:** Core systems remain protected to preserve integrity and prevent misuse, while linguistic results and methodologies remain accessible.
 - **Technical Integrity:** Every build is maintained to professional and cultural standards of accuracy.

-ÆON is not just a product; it’s a **continuing effort to preserve linguistic memory through technology**.
+ÆON is not just a product—it’s a **continuing effort to preserve linguistic memory through technology.**

 ---